 - Apply Cold As Needed - The application of a Cold Compress or Ice Pack will help you to manage pain after a manipulation while getting rid of swelling, inflammation and edema in your shoulder.
 Immediate pain relief and reduced inflammation can also relieve some of the pressure that's being placed on the soft tissue in your shoulder (impingement) and help you rest more easily at night.

-Effective STR Therapy = Treatment with a Shoulder TShellz Wrap.
+Effective Circulatory Boost = a Shoulder TShellz Wrap.

-After the manipulation (once incision wounds - if any - are healed), start applying Soft Tissue Repair Therapy treatments.
-This enables you to use your own blood flow to maximize your body's ability to recover from soft tissue damage, maintain healthy blood flow to your shoulder, decrease recovery time, and boost overall long-term healing.
+After the manipulation (once incision wounds - if any - are healed), start applying Circulation Boost treatments.
+This enables you to use your own blood flow to maximize your body's ability to recover from soft tissue damage, maintain healthy blood flow to your shoulder, decrease recovery time, and reduce risk of reinjury.